-Col de Bavella, Corsica
+Col de Bavella, Corse-du-Sud: tourism & sightseeing

-Discover Col de Bavella
+Visit Col de Bavella (Corsica, France)

 One of the most scenic parts of Corsica is in the mountains to the north-west of Porto-Vecchio where a road, the D368, climbs quickly into the mountains to reach l'Ospedale, Zonza and the Col de Bavella.
 Below the mountain peaks there are dense forests with numerous hiking opportunities and fast-flowing rivers.

 Note: we were warned that this road is narrow and dangerous but I think it must have been altered because it is now an easy two lane road in all places.

 Touring the Col de Bavella with Zonza and l'Ospedale

 After a few kilometres you start to reach various viewpoints across the coast, although these are often just glimpsed through the trees.
 The best viewpoint is a few hundred metres beyond the small village of l'Ospedale, from where the view is so extensive that the sea and sky become indistinguishable.

 A few kilometres beyond the village you reach the Lake de l'Ospedale, a lovely place for a walk and a picnic.